^ top of

 The Digital Divide can and should be made smaller.
 This idea has found eco in many

-private and public organizations.
+countries and organizations.
 One of the organizations that has taken an active and

 “Technology is only as powerful